FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task4.md

   * asg_max_size = maximum number of instances in the autoscale group
   * asg_min_size = minimum number of instances in the autoscale group
   * asg_desired_capacity = desired number of instances in the autoscale group
   * user_conf_file_path provides configuration cli to preconfigure the fortigates.
 Leave this variable as-is.
 The workshop included a pre-confiured fgt_conf.conf file in the home directory.
-We will copy the pre-made fgt_config.conf file into place is a few steps
+We will copy the pre-made fgt_config.conf file into place in a few steps
-  * leave the rest of the variables as is
+  * leave the rest of the variables as-is

   ![](image-t4-6.png)